-This scale is sometimes referred to as a diminished whole-tone scale (it’s part half-whole diminished scale and part whole-tone scale) and is also the melodic minor scale starting on the 7th note (look at the G altered scale above as an Ab melodic minor scale).
+This altered scale is sometimes referred to as a diminished whole-tone scale (it’s part half-whole diminished scale and part whole-tone scale) and is also the melodic minor scale starting on the 7th note (in G7, an Ab melodic minor scale).

 Take a listen to the video below, at 4:54 Freddie begins his solo by creatively using the altered scale:

 You can also take a look at this article on 4 ways to use the melodic minor scale.

 The octatonic scale is an eight note scale, for improvisers this generally refers to the half-whole diminished scale (an 8 note scale alternating between half-steps and whole-steps):

 This scale emphasizes the #9, b9, and the #11 and is constructed from a fully diminished sound: